hajrice/my-notion/README.md

 git clone git@github.com:Bondok6/my-notion.git
 ```

-Then

 ```bash
 cd my-notion
 ```

-Then run this command to install packages
+Then run this command to install all dependencies (packages)

 ```bash
 npm install
 ```

-Then run this command to start the server
+Finally run this command to start the server

 ```bash
 npm start
 ```

-Finally `npm start`

 ## Authors